 Most supermarkets and high street retailers now have a structured route to bring them into contact with new small suppliers.
 Tesco, for example, holds regional road shows for small food producers, where they can meet the supermarket’s senior buyers face to face.
 Argos occasionally holds open days for inventors and small suppliers to meet the buying team.

 Sainsbury has a programme called Supply Something New, to make it easier for small suppliers by providing free training days, technical support, and supplier certification.
-Waitrose’s Locally and Regionally Produced Initiative now includes almost 1,200 product lines from small suppliers.
+Waitrose’s Locally and Regionally Produced Initiative now includes around 1,200 product lines from small suppliers.

 Things to consider